 Current and future areas for research include the inves-

-results show that the cues are resilient to partial occlusion, see (b) and (c).
+tracked, it undergoes both partial and full occlusion.
+The results show that the cues are resilient to partial occlusion, see (b) and (c).
 Using the mixed-state model the tracker is able to recover following a full occlusion.